jankod/DigestedProteinDB/README.md

 spectrometry
 analysis tools or custom bioinformatics pipelines.

+## Requirements
+- Java 24 or higher
+- Maven 3.8 or higher for building the project from source
+- Linux, MacOS for build database
+- Linux, MacOS, Windows for running the server

 ## Command-Line Parameters

 The application provides two main commands: `create-db` for creating the database and `server` for running the web